aryarm/varCA/README.md

 Execution on the example data should take approximately 1 hour (excluding dependency installation).
 This only partially reproduces our results, but those with more time can follow [these steps](rules#testing-your-model--reproducing-our-results) to create all of the plots and tables in our paper.

 ### If this is your first time using Snakemake
-We highly recommend that you run `snakemake --help` to learn about all of the options available to you.
-You might discover, for example, that calling Snakemake with the `-n -p -r` flags can be a helpful way to check that the pipeline will be executed correctly before you run it.
-This can also be a good way to familiarize yourself with the steps of the pipeline and their inputs and outputs (the latter of which are inputs to the first rule in each workflow -- ie the `all` rule).
+We recommend that you run `snakemake --help` to learn about Snakemake's options.
+For example, to check that the pipeline will be executed correctly before you run it, you can call Snakemake with the `-n -p -r` flags.
+This is also a good way to familiarize yourself with the steps of the pipeline and their inputs and outputs (the latter of which are inputs to the first rule in each workflow -- ie the `all` rule).

-Another important thing to know is that Snakemake will not recreate output that it has already generated, unless you request it.
+Note that Snakemake will not recreate output that it has already generated, unless you request it.
 If a job fails or is interrupted, subsequent executions of Snakemake will just pick up where it left off.
 This can also apply to files that *you* create and provide in place of the files it would have generated.

 By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a BAM).
 You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing the pipeline.